Financial Education Mastery: 9 Powerful Principles to Build Lifelong Wealth

 Compound Interest Explained Simply

-Compound interest means earning interest on interest.
-The earlier you start, the more powerful it becomes.
+Compound interest is when you earn money on top of your money.
+The earlier you start, the stronger it is.

 Example:

-• Allowing time to do the heavy lifting
+• Letting time do the work for you

 Financial education emphasizes patience.
-Investing isn’t about quick wins—it’s about steady growth.
+Investing isn’t a get-rich-quick path; it’s about achieving sustained growth.

 Protecting What You Build

-Insurance reduces financial risk from unexpected events.
+Insurance mitigates financial risks of uncertain events.
 Common types include:

 • Health insurance